Trusted WordPress tutorials, when you need them most.

 You can learn more about the topic in our beginner’s guide to setting up 301 redirects.

 We hope this article helped you learn how to link to external links from the post title in WordPress.
-You may also want to check out our ultimate guide to internal linking and our expert pick of must-have WordPress plugins to grow your website.
+You may also want to check out our ultimate guide to internal linking and our expert picks of the best related posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.